 INBOX25 is an email marketing and marketing automation module specifically designed for SugarCRM.
 Features include lead nurturing, lead scoring, landing pages, web visitor tracking, social sharing, and email marketing.

-Netcore Smartech says it's an AI Powered Growth Marketing suite that enables brands to listen, analyse, and converse & improve conversions across Mobile App and Website.
-Smartech is designed for businesses who want to do Analytics and Engagement on a single platform.
-According to the vendor, ...
+Netcore Smartech is an AI Powered Growth Marketing suite that enables brands to listen, analyse, and converse & improve conversions across Mobile App and Website.
+Along with industry-first features such as Actionable Analytics, Smartech is a powerful solution for businesses who want to do...

 SimplyCast is a customer flow communication platform that combines marketing automation, inbound marketing and interactive communication.
 The software enables clients to personalize messaging at the right time no matter who their audience is.
 SimplyCast caters to SMBs as well as enterprise client...